jofizcd/jofizcd/README.md

 _Advantages_:
 - A convenient GUI instead of a console.
 - Choose your favorite voice and appearance for your character.
 You are not limited in your choice.
-- Three options for communicating with your character: Character AI, Mistral AI and Local LLM.
+- There are many options for communicating with your character: Character AI, Mistral AI, Open AI and proxies, OpenRouter and Local LLM.
 - The ability to download characters directly in the app without having to exit it.
+- Integration with Hugging Face website.
+- Lorebooks, custom system prompts, personas, smart memory module and Speech-to-Speech without interface.
 - A lot of settings for the program without unnecessary information that is difficult to understand.
 - Download any local large language models in the *gguf* format.
 - If you want, you can switch to a completely local way of using the program so that all the information stays with you.

-<h3 align="center">✨ Don't miss the opportunity to make your dream come true with Soul of Waifu! ✨</h3>
+<h3 align="center">✨ Don't miss the opportunity to breathe the soul into your characters along with Soul of Waifu! ✨</h3>

 <br>
 <div align="center">